666djb/solarpi/readme.md

-# SolarPi v1.0.9 beta 2
+# SolarPi v1.0.9 beta 3

 ## Beta for testing
+### Beta 1,2
 This version includes new code to implement retransmission of MODBUS messages between SolarPi and the inverter to overcome USB/RS485 and cabling induced errors.
+### Beta 3
+This now includes retries for reads of MODBUS messages from from the inverter.
+Code for retries of writes and reads is simplified.

 If successful, the changes will be merged into the regular public branch of code.

 ## Description
 A bridge between a solar PV inverter and MQTT, written in Typescript and executed using node.js.